 If you’re a tipped worker, it’s important to understand state and federal law regarding employees who receive tips as a regular part of their compensation.
 How much you earn will depend on where you live and what the laws are in your state.

-The federal government sets a required minimum wage for workers who receive tips on a regular basis and defines tipped employees as those who receive at least $30 a month in tips.
+The federal government sets a required minimum wage for workers who receive tips on a regular basis and defines tipped employees as those who regularly receive at least $30 a month in tips.
 However, some states have a higher minimum wage than the federal rate and, in that case, the higher rate applies.

 That amount varies based on your location.
 For example, the federal minimum wage is $7.25 per hour.
 That means that in every state, your combined cash and tip rate must equal (or exceed) that amount.

 Federal Minimum Wage for Tipped Employees

-The Fair Labor Standards Act mandates that employees who earn $30 or more per month in tips be paid at least $2.13 in wages.
-This means that if you’re a waiter, bartender, or aother service employee who receives tips, your employer is only required to pay you $2.13 per hour in wages.
+The Fair Labor Standards Act mandates that employees who earn $30 or more per month in tips be paid at least $2.13 per hour in wages.
+This means that if you’re a waiter, bartender, or another service employee who receives tips, your employer is only required to pay you $2.13 per hour in wages.